Dpdl-io/Dpdl-sample-Apps/DpdlMQTTApp.md

 As Dpd allows the embedding of other programming languages, this Dpdl sample app can make use of the powerful 'Mongoose' C library to implement the mqtt protocol layer components (server/client).
 The whole C library is compiled at runtime and linked with the ebmedded
 Dpdl C code which is than dynamically executed at runtime.
+Hence this Dpdl code is portable to all platforms without the need to compile the library.

 ### Modules